pyeventsourcing/eventsourcing-cjsontranscoder/README.md

 of `tuple` and subclasses of `str`, `int`, `dict` and `tuple`.
-This is an important improvement on the core library's `JSONTranscoder` class which, converts `tuple` to `list` and loses type information for subclasses of `str`, `int`, `dict` and `tuple`.
-This is because of the way Python's `JSONEncoder` class functions,
+This is an important improvement on the core library's `JSONTranscoder` class which, converts `tuple` to `list` and loses type information for subclasses of `str`, `int`, `list`, `dict` and `tuple`.
+That is because of the way Python's `JSONEncoder` class functions, which doesn't pass through subclasses of these types to the `default` method.
+This is important in a domain-driven design, in which the ubiquitous language may be expressed as subclasses of these types.

-It is also faster than `JSONTranscoder`, encoding approximately x2 faster.
+The `CJSONTranscoder` is also faster than `JSONTranscoder`, encoding approximately x2 faster.
 This is less important than the preservation of type information (see above) because latency in your application will usually be dominated by database interactions.
 However, it's nice that it is not slower.

 | class           |  encode |  decode |